Cephalophore

-A cephalophore (from the Greek for "head-carrier") is a saint who is generally depicted carrying their own severed head.
+A cephalophore (from the Greek for 'head-carrier') is a saint who is generally depicted carrying their severed head.
 In Christian art, this was usually meant to signify that the subject in question had been martyred by beheading.
-Depicting the requisite halo in this circumstance offers a unique challenge for the artist: some put the halo where the head used to be, others have the saint carrying the halo along with the head, and some split the difference.

-Associated legends often tell of the saint standing and carrying their own head after the beheading.
+Depicting the requisite halo in this circumstance offers a unique challenge for the artist: some put the halo where the head used to be, and others have the saint carrying the halo along with the head.
+Associated legends often tell of the saint standing and carrying their head after the beheading.

 The term "cephalophore" was first used in a French article by Marcel Hébert, "Les martyrs céphalophores Euchaire, Elophe et Libaire", in Revue de l'Université de Bruxelles, v.
 19 (1914).

 Possible origins

 The topos can be traced to two sources.
-In a homily on Saints Juventinus and Maximinus, John Chrysostom asserted that the severed head of a martyr was more terrifying to the devil than when it was able to speak.
-"He then compared soldiers showing their wounds received in battle to martyrs holding their severed head in their hands and presenting it to Christ".
-The other source was the Western vita of Saint Denis, founder of the see of Paris, who was identified in the text with Dionysius the Areopagite.
+In a sermon on Saints Juventinus and Maximinus, John Chrysostom asserted that the severed head of a martyr was more terrifying to the devil than when it was able to speak.
+"He then compared soldiers showing their wounds received in the battle to martyrs holding their severed head in their hands and presenting it to Christ."
+The other source was the Western vita of Denis of Paris, founder of the see of Paris, who was identified in the text with Dionysius the Areopagite.

-John the Baptist, the best known beheaded saint, is not considered a cephalophore, since he did not hold his own head in his hands.
+John the Baptist, the best-known beheaded saint, is not considered a cephalophore, since he did not hold his head in his hands.

-Thus, an original, and perhaps the most famous cephalophore is Denis, patron saint of Paris, who, according to the Golden Legend, miraculously preached with his head in his hands while journeying the seven miles from Montmartre to his burying place.
-Although St Denis is the best known of the saintly head-carriers, there were many others; the folklorist Émile Nourry counted no less than 134 examples of cephalophory in French hagiographic literature alone.
+Thus, an original and perhaps the most famous cephalophore is Denis, patron saint of Paris, who, according to the Golden Legend, miraculously preached with his head in his hands while journeying the seven miles from Montmartre to his burying place.
+Although St Denis is the best known of the saintly head-carriers, there were many others; the folklorist Émile Nourry counted 134 examples of cephalophory in French hagiographic literature alone.
 Given the frequency with which relics were stolen in medieval Europe, stories like this, in which a saint clearly indicates their chosen burial site, may have developed as a way of discouraging such acts of furta sacra.